Luxury and Exotic Car Insurance: Costs, Coverage, and Best Companies

 Pincher's Pro Tip

 Just as with classic car agreed value coverage, exotic car owners benefit most from locking in a pre-negotiated value rather than leaving themselves exposed to ACV shortfalls.
-If your vehicle has been modified, keep in mind that modifications can further impact coverage and should always be disclosed to your insurer.
+If your vehicle has been modified, keep in mind that undisclosed modifications can add 15–40% to your premium or result in a denied claim — always disclose any changes to your insurer upfront.

 Farmers logo